-3. Rounding - The final GQ person weight is rounded to an integer.
-Rounding is performed so that the sum of the rounded weights is within one person of the sum of the ACS total GQ person estimate within state.
+The final GQ person weight is rounded to an integer.
+Rounding is performed so that the sum of the rounded weights is within one person of the sum of the ACS total GQ person estimate for the state.

-5.1.2 Housing Unit and Household Person Weighting
+Housing Unit and Household Person Weighting